OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="historyread"></a>
 # **HistoryRead**
-> HistoryReadResponse HistoryRead (HistoryReadRequest? historyReadRequest = null)
+> HistoryReadResponse HistoryRead (HistoryReadRequest historyReadRequest = null)